Learn the craft of formulating a sermon and Bible class lesson

 For those who want to expand and test different avenues with this idea.
 If you want to aim for being an extemporaneous (sermon) speaker.

-You can add content and leave a space open for spontaneous speech, that is related to the content of the sermon.
+When you add content to your sermon outline, choose to leave a space open for spontaneous speech, that is related to the content of the sermon.

-Then B 3, you can again give your Bible passages and written content, then in B 4, you can again give spontaneous thoughts on what was read in B 3.
-And that is how such a sermon is given, you go back and forth from written content to extemporaneous speaking.
+As mentioned before, in B 3, you can again give your Bible passages and written content, then in B 4, you can again give spontaneous thoughts on what was read in B 3. or on things you thought about ahead of time, That is how such a sermon is given, you go back and forth from written content to extemporaneous speaking.

 Extemporaneous sermon outlines are an advanced sermon delivery format.
 The more a person is comfortable with article sermons and regular sermon outlines, the more they can test these waters and see how they interact with extemporaneous sermon outlines, (in delivery).